rstudio/posit-demo-assets/R/rmd-flexdashboard-parameterized-sales/README.md

 ### Push Button

-Use the blue publish icon in the upper right corner of the IDE code pane.
+Open `dashboard/sales-dashboard.Rmd` and use the blue publish icon in the upper right corner of the IDE code pane.

 ### rsconnect package